alex-lt-kong/bitcoin-basics/README.md

 ## Repo structure

-* `chapter-test`: driver functions that make sure libraries work correctly.
+* `chapter-test`: driver functions that run unit tests on Bitcoin client's functionalities.
 There is one test driver source code file for each chapter in Jimmy's book
 * `src`: source code that implements a Bitcoin client
   * `ecc.h`/`ecc.cpp`: implementation of the ECDSA algorithm from scratch.